 - 9. Birkbeck's approach to learning, teaching and research is one that seeks to maximise the participation and engagement of all students in the learning environment.
 We are aware that the timing, location and format of the teaching and learning experience has the potential to impact on a student's ability to manifest their religious observance or beliefs. - 10.
 Religious festivals or holy days are often based on calendars other than the Gregorian calendar used in the United Kingdom, including the lunar calendar.
-Specific dates for the upcoming years can be found on www.interfaith.org.uk/resources/religious-festivals.
-Details of Birkbeck term dates can be found here: www.bbk.ac.uk/about-us/term-dates - 11.
+View Birkbeck's term dates. - 11.
 Birkbeck endeavours to schedule the majority of classes at a time and date that minimises the impact on students with a faith or philosophical belief.
 In practice this means core teaching is usually held during Monday to Thursday where possible.
 However many of our students also find weekend events fit well around their working lives.
 Classes or events scheduled from Friday to Sunday will be recorded where this is possible and appropriate.
 As Birkbeck teaching is scheduled during the evening, before you enrol you should consider whether studying at Birkbeck is appropriate and consistent with your work and family life as well as religious observance requirements.
 See the Birkbeck Attendance Framework for information on expected attendance. - 12.
 The College normally holds College-wide orientation events on the Saturday immediately prior to the start of term.
-Departmental induction events are normally held during the week.
+School induction events are normally held during the week.
 We encourage all new students to attend orientation events, but we recognise that this is not always possible, for a variety of reasons.
 In recent years, the College has ensured that we have recorded the Saturday orientation sessions for later viewing, and organised an orientation event later in the term that students unable to attend the pre-term event may be able to attend instead. - 13.
 If you know you will be unable to regularly attend a class for observance reasons during the duration of your studies, you should seek guidance on reasonable adjustments from the University of London Chaplaincy.
-You should also liaise with your Department on how adjustments to accommodate your observance could be reasonably accommodated.
-Wherever possible these requests will be received sympathetically by staff and a written response given to any request made.

-14. A large proportion of Birkbeck lectures are recorded and learning materials are made available on Moodle.
+You should also liaise with your school on how adjustments to accommodate your observance could be reasonably accommodated.
+Wherever possible these requests will be received sympathetically by staff and a written response given to any request made. - 14.
+A large proportion of Birkbeck lectures are recorded and learning materials are made available on Moodle.
 This and also the sharing of lectures notes in advance or directed self-study or readings are common ways in which we support observant students at Birkbeck who find it difficult to attend specific classes.
 Support can be considered for rest days, times of regular devotion or worship as well as for significant periods of observance or religious celebrations such as Lent, Ramadan, Passover, Diwali or the Solstice.